Category: Sets by Shaper

 Video may have killed the radio star, but for Chris Ward, it made the surf star.
 In another time, Ward would have been another hot kid from Southern California.
 As it is, his legend has followed — and perhaps even surpassed — that of his San Clemente neighbor, Matt Archbold, another worldwide sensation who never seemed to fit in a contest jersey.

 The Wards moved to San Clemente from Galveston, Texas, when Chris was nine.
 Martin Potter had clocked some hours at T Street in the mid-’80s and ignited a freesurfing frenzy that began with Archbold and Christian Fletcher, filtered through international stars like Shane Beschen and rubbed off on kids like Ward.
 As Ward entered his formative years, the area was already synonymous with radical, outside-the-lines surfing.
-Rumors started circulating in the mid-’90s about a little … Read More »
+Rumors started circulating in the mid-’90s about … Read More »

 Hap opened Jacobs surfboards in Hermosa Beach on Pacific Coast Highway in 1959, and came up with the Diamond logo: Surfboards by Jacobs.
 Business was good, and then it was great, and then it was ridiculous.